 Graeme has an excellent reputation as a leading technology, communications and outsourcing lawyer.

-Graeme is a partner in our Commercial Group based in London and heads our Global Technology & Communications Sector Group.
+Graeme is a partner in our Commercial and Technology & Communications Groups and is based in London.

 Our Global Technology & Communications Sector Group has over 400 lawyers with significant deep industry knowledge and expertise which we leverage for the benefit of clients in key industries including communications, software & services, devices and components, online technology solutions (including fintech & edtech), social media and digital content providers, data centres, satellites and postal.
 We also leverage our technology & communications expertise to the benefit of our clients in other sectors including automotive; aviation & defence; energy & utilities; financial services; life sciences & healthcare; media, entertainment & sport and retail & consumer and as part of our digital business initiative.